The Need for Speed

 - What about RAID arrays?
 RAID (Redundant Array of Inexpensive Disks) combines a number of mechanical hard disk drives or even SSDs into one logical unit.
 This is done to achieve redundancy, speed, and/or capacity because all of the devices are working together.
 There are many RAID levels and each one has pros and cons.
 Since there are so many ways to construct a RAID, it affects the final performance figures.
 The wise move would be to benchmark the RAID array and match it up with the suitable network technology.
 It is very common for servers containing RAID arrays to also utilize network interface cards with link aggregation.

-Plan out what your current and future needs are and proceed from there.
+Plan out what your current and future needs are and proceed from there to satisfy your need for speed.
 Happy networking!

 trueCABLE presents the information on our website, including the “Cable Academy” blog and live chat support, as a service to our customers and other visitors to our website subject to our website terms and conditions.
 While the information on this website is about data networking and electrical issues, it is not professional advice and any reliance on such material is at your own risk.